manyavikal17/ProjectTemplate_Spring25/README.md

 * Feature Importance

 Although this feature importance plot was generated after training the Random Forest model, it is included here as part of the data visualization process to highlight which features the model found most predictive.
-It complements earlier visual patterns—confirming, for instance, that features like odor_none, gill-size_b, and odor_foul are among the strongest indicators of mushroom toxicity.
+It complements earlier visual patterns which confirms features like odor_none, gill-size_b, and odor_foul are among the strongest indicators of mushroom toxicity.
 This helps validate the insights gained during exploratory analysis.

 ![feature_importance](https://github.com/user-attachments/assets/2216b9b3-fa46-42fd-968c-13bf20fe909c)